nikbearbrown/Cancer-Biology-and-Therapeutics/Chapter 14: The Tumor Microenvironment.md

 The tumor microenvironment (TME) is a complex, dynamic ecosystem surrounding malignant cells that plays a crucial role in cancer initiation, progression, and metastasis.
 The TME, the environment surrounding the cancer cells, is a heterogeneous mixture of immune cells, endothelial cells, materials secreted from cells and their organelles, and fibroblasts.
 The tumor microenvironment (TME) is a complex biological structure surrounding tumor cells and includes blood vessels, immune cells, fibroblasts, adipocytes, and extracellular matrix (ECM).
 ![Tumor microenvironment](images/chapter14/14-1.jpg)
-*Within a tumor, cancer cells are surrounded by a variety of immune cells, fibroblasts, molecules, and blood vessels -- what's known as the tumor microenvironment.
+*Figure 14.1 Within a tumor, cancer cells are surrounded by a variety of immune cells, fibroblasts, molecules, and blood vessels -- what's known as the tumor microenvironment.
 Cancer cells can change the microenvironment, which in turn can affect how cancer grows and spreads.
 Source:	National Cancer Institute (NCI)*

 ### 14.1.1 Cancer-Associated Fibroblasts